DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

     <!--/codeinclude-->

 4 -
-The Benevolent Order of Programmers maintains a collection of bottled port.To describe it, the BOP Portmaster has devised a <code>Port</code> class, as declared here:
+The Benevolent Order of Programmers maintains a collection of bottled port.
+To describe it, the BOP Portmaster has devised a <code>Port</code> class, as declared here:

 ```cpp
 #include <iostream>